Barron's 2012 Top Online Brokers **** 4 Stars **** Excelling in Trading Experience and

 NYSE-listed Junk Grade

 The theoretical price of each bond is calculated over a range of interest rate offsets to the prevailing Treasury yield curve.
 The result of such a calculation is illustrated in the following figure.
 As the interest rate offset increases, the bond price decreases.
 The upward curvature of the line is indicative of the "convexity" of the bond.
+The higher the coupon rate is for a bond, the lower its convexity will be.
+The lower the coupon rate is for a bond, the higher its convexity will be.
+Therefore, Zero Coupon bonds have the highest convexity.
+Convexity definition What is convexity?
+What is duration?
+Duration definition

 The VAR is the loss (in the worst case) in the bond price over a specified range of underlying interest rate changes.
-The scanning ranges are listed in the table below.

 Bond Type